 - In Birthday Girl, the bank branch managers are doing the falling backwards exercise.
 The catchers fail at their role because they are stunned at the sight of their model employee stuffing a couple of guitar cases full of money in the vault room across the hall.

-- In Film/Trust one character jumps off a building so that another will catch her.
+- In Trust, one character jumps off a building so that another will catch her.
 Her love interest doesn't want to do the same since he is much larger than her.

 - In Good Omens, Crowley and Aziraphale end up in the middle of a corporate team-building paintball exercise.
 For fun, Crowley decides to use his powers to turn all the paintball guns into AK-47s.